flo/m3addon/README.md

 Currently the following content can be exported:

-  * Animated Meshes made out of triangles with 1 UV layer
+  * Up to one animated mesh made out of triangles with 1 UV layer
-  * Animated M3 Standard Materials
+  * Animated M3 standard materials
-  * Animated M3 Particle Systems (max.
-1 works currently)
+  * Animated M3 particle systems
-  * Animated M3 Attachment Points
+  * Animated M3 attachment points and volumes

 The following content can be imported:

-  * Animated Meshes with 1 UV layer
+  * Animated meshes with 1 UV layer
-  * Animated M3 Materials
+  * Animated M3 standard materials
-  * Animated M3 Particle Systems
+  * Animated M3 particle systems
-  * Animated M3 Attachment Points
+  * Animated M3 attachment points and volumes

 The script printXml.py can also be used to convert a m3 file into a XML file.
 It takes a m3 file as argument and prints the XML on the command line.